oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

 payments for customers located in the USA will set the “payment period” property to “monthly” and the “currency” property to “USD”, leaving the “amount” property open.
-The “amount” property will be set when the corresponding Policy Template is used for a Policy within a Node Template.
-Thus, a Policy Template defines the invariant properties of a Policy, while the Policy sets the variant properties resulting from the actual usage of a Policy Template in a Node Template.
+The “amount” property will be set when the corresponding policy template is used for a policy within a node template.
+Thus, a policy template defines the invariant properties of a policy, while the policy sets the variant properties resulting from the actual usage of a policy template in a node template.

 -------
 # 4 TOSCA Operational Model

-The content in this section is normative unless otherwise labeled except:
+The content in this section is normative unless otherwise labeled except for:
   - the examples
-  - references unless labelled as normative.
+  - references (unless they are labelled as normative)

 TOSCA is designed to support all three phases of the service
 lifecycle: